spack/spack/lib/spack/docs/packages_yaml.rst

 The semantic of requirements allows for expressing both "strong preferences" and "conflicts" from configuration files.
 The syntax for doing so, though, may not be immediately clear.
-For instance, if we want to prevent any package to use ``%clang``, we can set:
+For instance, if we want to prevent any package from using ``%clang``, we can set:

 .. code-block:: yaml